odow/StochDualDynamicProgram.jl/README.md

 The `solve(m::SDDPModel [; kwargs...])` function solves the SDDP model `m`.
 There are the following keyword parameters:
 - `maximum_iterations::Int` default = `1`
   - The maximum number of iterations to complete before termination
+- `expectedvalueiterations::Int` default = `1`
+  - The number of Expected Value iterations to conduct at the start of the algorithm.
 - `policy_estimation::PolicyEstimator` default = `MonteCarloEstimator()`
   - See section Policy Estimation below
 - `bound_convergence::BoundConvergence` default = `BoundConvergence()`